A Comprehensive Approach

 Educators who develop these skills will be more likely to establish and maintain the kind of classroom climate which promotes learning in general.
 Instructors who have participated in the training will be more likely to have students who develop standards and norms of non-use, leading to reduced drug use, and fewer incidents of violence.

 Knowledgeable caregivers have enormous potential for strengthening children’s positive attitudes and social and emotional skills.
 Caregivers exposed to prevention education resources are more likely to reinforce prevention skills and non-use norms, support and participate in school-related activities, and communicate clear standards regarding drug use and violence.
 Students whose caregivers support the peaceable message and reinforce prevention skills taught at school will be more likely to develop standards and norms of non-use and non-violent living, leading to fewer incidents of substance use and violence.

-Community-wide prevention strategies create environments that promote healthy choices and discourage problem behaviors.
-Nationwide community and parent organizations can mobilize to change community attitudes.
+Community-wide prevention strategies foster environments that promote healthy choices and discourage problem behaviors.
+Community and parent organizations can mobilize to change community attitudes.
 They can create media campaigns to build awareness about the dangers of substance abuse, and establish community policies to show that drug use and violent behavior are not acceptable.
 The Mendez Foundation has partnered with numerous organizations to maximize the impact and reach of various programs.